huhu/go-search-extension/docs/content/_index.md

 +++

-Hi all.
-I'm so honored to introduce my product: **Go Search Extension,** a handy browser plugin to helps every Go developer search docs and package in the address bar instantly.
+**Go Search Extension** is a handy browser plugin to helps every Go developer search docs and packages in the address bar instantly.

-So how does it works?
-Easy!
-Just input keyword **go** + **Space** in the address bar to activate the extension, then input any keyword you wanna search, the extension will respond to the related result in an instant!
+Just input keyword **go** + **Space** in the address bar to activate the extension, then input any keyword you wanna search, the extension will response with the related result in an instant!
 It's hugely fast just like a **millisecond-level** search!
 Why it so fast?
-Because we build the whole standard docs and packages as an offline index file.

-> I also the creator of **[Rust Search Extension](https://rust.extension.sh)**, which gets a lot of traction from the rust community.
-And more programming version (such as C/C++, Javascript) is just in the plan.
-See [https://github.com/huhu](https://github.com/huhu) if you want to know more.
+Because we have an integration of several offline index files, which provides offline and instant search.
+No online search engine required.

 Let's explain it in more detail: